inspircd/docs/docs/3/modules/customtitle.md

 title    | Text | *None*        | **Required!** The custom title shown in `/WHOIS` for users who log into this account. vhost    | Text | *None*        | The vhost for users who log into this account.

+!!! warning ""
+    The `hash` field is currently optional but will be required in the next major version of InspIRCd.

 {!
 3/modules/_hash_table.md !}

 ##### Example Usage